 Medium Combustion Plant

-Medium Combustion Plant, defined within the Medium Combustion Plant Directive as plant with a rated thermal input of equal to or greater than 1 megawatt and less than 50 megawatts, will now require an Environmental Permit in order to operate within the UK.
-Our environmental consultants are able to assist with all aspects of the permitting process using our extensive experience supporting a large range of combustion plant installations.
+Medium Combustion Plant, defined within the Medium Combustion Plant Directive as plant with a rated thermal input of equal to or greater than 1 megawatt and less than 50 megawatts, as well as specified generators, now require an Environmental or PPC Permit in order to operate within the UK.
+Our Air Quality Consultants can assist with all aspects of the medium combustion plant permitting process.
+This utilses our extensive experience developed supporting a large range of energy installations.

 - Screening Assessment of atmospheric emissions using the Environment Agency tool;